SHU-FLYMAN/HDR-NET/README.md

 Currently, this work is processing in the journal "Optica":

-> "HDR-Net: A HDR dataset of fringe projection based on deep network",
+> "HDR-Net: A two-stage phase network of fringe projection profilometry for high-dynamic-range scenes",

 This work is supported by the following funds: